isomerpages/nhg-csdo/_training/Other Courses & Seminars.md

 <summary><strong>MedTech Workshop</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Straddling the fields of conventional healthcare and engineering, Medtech
+<p>Straddling the fields of conventional healthcare and engineering, MedTech
 innovations demand one to be critical in assessing needs, skilled in engaging the right selection of multi-disciplinary partners and ability to make collaborations work.</p>